(This is the Lesson Plan 1 for Shana Brown (Yakama)’s teaching unit, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 Noticing change and test-driving two reading strategies

-- Post-It Notes and a class set of the “Community Observation” handout for Episode 1
+- Post-It Notes and a class set of the “Community Observation” handout for Lesson Plan 1

 - Materials from day 2